evanwill/_drafts/_notes/linux-intro.md

 > You might hear about GTK vs. Qt applications and themes.
 > Gnome uses GTK and KDE uses Qt, so applications based on the non-native tool kit won't style correctly.

-## Try and Install
+## Try and Install!

 The best way to learn Linux is to try it.
 When you buy a Windows, Chromebook, or Mac computer, the operating system (OS) comes pre-installed.
-However, if you are interested in running Linux or other open OS, you will most likely have to install it yourself.
+However, if you are interested in running Linux or other open OS, you will have to install it yourself.
-Modern Linux distros are generally released as an ISO disk image, often called a “live cd” or “live usb”.
+Modern Linux distros are released as an ISO disk image, often called a “live cd” or “live usb”.
 This means you can download an ISO, burn it to a USB stick, and then boot up into the desktop without actually installing or changing your hard drive!
 Give it a try, with these [instructions](https://evanwill.github.io/_drafts/notes/burn-iso.html).

-Or you install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on a computer to try out any distro in a disposable virtual machine.
+Or you can install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on a computer to try out any distro in a disposable virtual machine.

 Once you try it out, install it!
 Most installers are graphical and friendly.